battuAshita/Ad-Blocker/README.md

 4. Open a new tab in your Chrome browser and type in "chrome://extensions" in the search bar.
 Press enter.
 5. In the upper right corner, turn "Developer Mode" on.
 6. Click "load unpacked"
-7. Find the folder you just downloaded/unzipped "youtube_ad_skipper-master" and click "Select Folder"
+7. Find the folder you just downloaded/unzipped "AD Blocker" or "yt-ad-skipper"and click "Select Folder"
 8. Turn "Developer Mode" off

-*** if you are getting an error that says " Manifest file is missing or unreadable" it's likey because the "youtube_ad_skipper-master" folder has another folder within it (with the same name).If thats the case, make sure you select the folder within the folder.
+*** if you are getting an error that says " Manifest file is missing or unreadable" it's likey because the repository folder has another folder within it (with the same name).If thats the case, make sure you select the folder within the folder.